BazingaOo/IMDB_/README.md

 We use Bootstrap css based UI framework, Vue.js javascript framework, and Vue CLI globally installed npm package to build up our web app's user interface.

 ## Project Set-up and Installation of Environment
-To compile our web app, you need to go to Node.js website, (https://nodejs.org/en/), to install Node.js javascript runtime engine.
+To run our web app user interface, you need to go to Node.js website, (https://nodejs.org/en/), to install Node.js javascript runtime engine.

 ### Install npm package
 ```